Tamilselvan3457/Angualar-task/README.md

  created the navigation bar with clickable button, Three menu buttons are created,
- Routing pages are done with creatind an  one component.
+ Routing pages are done with creating an  one component.